-Student Q&A video 🔗 🌟 This student produced an excellent Q&A video about the Fine Art course which will give you more insight into what it’s like being a Fine Artist at Oxford.
+Student Q&A video 🔗 🌟 This student-produced video from St Edmund Hall is an excellent Q&A about the Fine Art course which will give you more insight into what it’s like being a Fine Artist at Oxford.

 Suggested reading and resources 🔗 This list provides an idea of the types of material you might engage with during the course in Oxford - use it to develop your personal interests within the subject, and demonstrate your intellectual curiosity on your personal statement.

 e-flux Journal 🔗 e-flux is an online journal which publishes essays and contributions by engaged artists and thinkers.
 It may be a particularly useful introduction to critical essays on art, and there may be an essay you wish to consider further.